 The Massachusetts Nonprofit Network brought together nonprofits and government leaders at its Policymaker Roundtable to promote candid conversations about policy issues affecting the Commonwealth’s nonprofit sector.
 The Secretary of Health and Human Services praised the event and similar meetings as an opportunity to hear from people in the field and stressed the importance of diverse perspectives on issues.
 She shared with the attendees that she reads and responds to every email and urged members to contact her personally.

 Similarly, a Maryland state Delegate openly discussed upcoming bills and anticipated “serious cuts” in spending during the Maryland Nonprofits’ 2017 Legislative Preview.
 She had flown in early that morning and on little sleep stressed the importance of being there to discuss priorities during the upcoming session.
-Giving tacit endorsement for direct lobbying by nonprofit experts, she emphasized the delegates’ lack of staff and candidly stated she does not have time to read every bill; receiving in-depth knowledge from those in the sector greatly improves her knowledge base on
+Giving tacit endorsement for direct lobbying by nonprofit experts, she emphasized the delegates’ lack of staff and candidly stated she does not have time to read every bill; receiving in-depth knowledge from those in the sector greatly improves her knowledge base on any

 At the 2017 Session Line-Up hosted by the Minnesota Council on Nonprofits, majority and minority legislative leaders and the Lieutenant Governor spoke to more than 200 nonprofit attendees.
 Nonprofits had the opportunity to discuss specific missions and organizational focus with policymakers, as well as raise broad concerns on state and federal budgets and employment matters.
-This discussion gave the House Deputy Majority Leader the opportunity to offer a direct challenge to the nonprofits, stating,
+This discussion gave the House Deputy Majority Leader the opportunity to offer a direct challenge to the nonprofits, stating, “When

-“When it comes to accessing public dollars, you will want to work really hard to prove what you’ve already done with the dollars you’ve already been given.”
+it comes to accessing public dollars, you will want to work really hard to prove what you’ve already done with the dollars you’ve already been given.”
 This comment sparked a letter to the editor from a nonprofit veteran taking issue with this demand that nonprofits must “prove their worth” and has led to more engagement for the sector.
 The nonprofit community must use these opportunities to build relationships to invite legislators to work with them and not against them on the issues affecting their communities.